 On Friday, March 27, 2020, Congress officially passed the Coronavirus Aid, Relief, and Economy Security Act, a.k.a.
 The CARES Act.
-This $2 trillion relief package was created to help individuals and small businesses that are currently in financial straits as a result of Covid-19.
+This $2 trillion relief package was created to help individuals and small businesses that are currently in financial straits due to Covid-19.

-Of that $2 trillion, approximately $350 billion will go towards a new type of SBA Loan called Paycheck Protection Loans.
+Of that $2 trillion, approximately $350 billion will go towards a new SBA Loan type called Paycheck Protection Loans.
 About $10 billion will go towards Economic Injury and Disaster Loans (EIDL).
-This is a long-standing SBA program that was created for businesses that suffered physical damage from natural disasters, like floods or tornadoes.
+This is a long-standing SBA program created for businesses that suffered physical damage from natural disasters, like floods or tornadoes.
 The CARES Act significantly loosens the requirements for EIDLs to make them much more accessible for businesses affected by Covid-19.

 Here, we’ll explain the requirements and features for EIDLs and Paycheck Protection Loans, along with how to apply for both.

 In this guide, we’ll answer the following questions and more:

 - What Are The New Requirements For EIDLs?